cytodata/single-cell-classifier/3.random_forest/README.md

 ### Future Steps

 - [ ] Balance training data.
 The model seems to favor classes that are very dominate.
-- [ ] parameter optimization.
+- [ ] Parameter optimization.
 Try different parameters to find best solution